Blog Home / Compliance / GDPR Data Subject Rights – Secure Your Privacy

 Impact on Individuals

-For individuals, the GDPR data subject rights provide greater control over their personal data.
-These rights empower individuals to understand how their data is being used, who it is shared with, and how it is protected.
+For individuals, the GDPR data subject rights (DSRs) provide greater control over their personal data.
+These fundamental rights empower individuals to fully understand how their data is being used, who it is shared with, and how it is protected.

 In essence, GDPR data subject rights empower individuals to take ownership of their personal data and to hold businesses accountable for their data processing activities.
-This marks a significant shift in the power dynamics between individuals and organisations when it comes to data privacy and protection.
-By understanding the implications of GDPR data subject rights, businesses can better align their data processing activities with the regulation, and individuals can more effectively exercise their rights and protect their personal data.
+This marks a significant shift in the power dynamics between individuals and organizations when it comes to data privacy and protection.
+By understanding the implications of DSRs, businesses can better align their data processing activities with the regulation, and individuals can more effectively exercise their rights and protect their personal data.

 Practical Ways to Exercise GDPR Data Subject Rights

-Within the framework of the General Data Protection Regulation (GDPR), individuals, referred to as data subjects, are given a set of rights that empower them to have control over their own personal data.
-Here, we explore the practical ways to exercise these GDPR data subject rights.
+Within the framework of the General Data Protection Regulation (GDPR), individuals (data subjects) are given a set of rights that empower them to have control over their own personal data.
+Exercising these rights requires the individual to initiate a request, and requires the Data Controller to respond within strict legal timeframes.

 Steps to Request Access to Personal Data